-Service Maximum Authorization Units Daily Maximum Billable Units

-Diagnostic Assessment 4 2

-Psychiatric Treatment 12 1

-Nursing Assessment and Care 48 16

-AD Support Services 200 96

-Individual Outpatient 36 1

-Family Outpatient 100 8

-Group Training/Counseling 1170 20

-Beh Health Assmnt & Serv.
-Plan Development 32 24

-eporting and illing equirements The maximum number of units that can be billed differs Disease Orientation to Authorization Section of this ma Approved providers of this service may submit claims/e service.
-Program expectations are that this model follows: nual. encounters for the unbundled services listed in the type of care, up to the da

-cumentation quirements Every admission and assessment must be documented.
-Progress notes must include written daily documentat goals identified in the IRP including acknowledgement results by staff; and evaluation of service effectivenes.
-Daily attendance of each individual participating in the This service may be offered in conjunction with ACT or When this service is used in conjunction with ACT or effectiveness of this service as well as an appropriate Services in conjunction with these services is subject. ion of important occurrences; level of t of addiction, progress toward recovers. e program must be documented showing CSU for a limited time to transition in Crisis Residential services, documentative reduction in service amounts of the services. ry and use/abuse reduction and/or about the number of hours in attendance andividuals from one service to the more ation must demonstrate careful planning ervice to be discontinued.
-Utilization of
+Service Maximum Authorization Units Daily Maximum Billable Units Diagnostic Assessment 4 2 Psychiatric Treatment 12 1 Nursing Assessment and Care 48 16 AD Support Services 200 96 Individual Outpatient 36 1 Family Outpatient 100 8 Group Training/Counseling 1170 20 Beh Health Assmnt & Serv.
+Plan Development 32 24 Donarting and 1.
+The maximum number of units that can be billed differs depending on the individual service.
+Please refer to the table below or in the Mental Health and Addictive Reporting and Billing ase Orientation to Authorization Section of this man Requirements oved providers of this service may submit claims/e Requirements ce.
+Program expectations are that this model follo e as well as the clearly defined service g group elements. y admission and assessment must be documented 2.
+Progi ress notes must include written daily documentatio n of important occurrences; level of fu inctioning; acquisition of skills necessary for recovery; progress on goals ified in the IRP including acknowledgement of addi ction, progress toward recovery and u ıse/abuse reduction and/or abstinence; ر use of drug screening results by Documentation and evaluation of service effectiveness.
+Requirements 3.
+Daily attendance of each individual participating in the p program must be documented showing g the number of hours in attendance for billing purposes. rtoquiromonto service may be offered in conjunction with ACT or 5.
+Wher n this service is used in conjunction with ACT or Cr isis Residential services, documentati ion must demonstrate careful planning to o maximize the effectiveness of this s service as well as an appropriate reduction in service ce amounts of the service to be discon ntinued.
+Utilization of Substance Abuse Day Services in conjunction with these e services is subject to review by the Administrative e Services Organization. -